ireneliee/garden-mobile-rasp-hub/README.md

 ```
 pip install -r requirements.txt
 ```
+3. Create the Garden Buddy setup

-3. Run the script by using
+4. Run the script by using
 ```
 sudo python3 readSensorValue.py
 ```